 The only person who needs to know who I am is me

 We enter the conversation.
+"They call me Millie.
+And I have many names...."
 You do not know me and I do not know you.
+Or maybe we know each other far too well.
 We are full of potential.
 I let go of needing to be anything for you, so that I can be fully present with you.
 I have nothing to prove.

 I center the body.
 I ignite a presence that is mine.
 It cannot be taught, like someone’s idea of “first position,” but it can be shared through our own rituals of meaning-making.
 Show me the step and I live inside of it.
 Imagination, play and pleasure, within and through the dance of the body; I can become anything.

 Sweat, sensuality, and exhaust.
 I lean into the heat of this intelligence.
 I embrace my anger, my prejudices, my flaws, my beauty, my resilience, my passion.
-Imperfection is style while I continue confronting my humanity.
-My power lies in this sweat, sensuality and exhaust...in my growing comfort with, passion for and commitment to humanity.
+Imperfection is style.
+Power lies in this sweat, sensuality and exhaust...in my growing comfort with, passion for and commitment to humanity.

 My body is my own.
 My mind is quiet.
 My heart is full.
 My belly is a pillow.
 I am reminded of the sensation of coming back to the body, that may not provide objective, concrete answers, but reminds me of the subjectivity, continuity, and fluid nature of the human experience.
-That when placing a hand over my heart and a hand over my belly, I am reminded that answers lie in the effort of continuation, of breath, of stillness, of survival, of staying in the unknown until shifting into something else.
+Of staying in the unknown until shifting into something else.

 Slow down.
 Be still.
 It’s totally cool if you don’t want to dance.